 Old Dubai Food Tour – Stopover Exploration

 Another stopover in Dubai, another 21 hours to fill.
-This time I got offered a hotel with a meal included by Emirates since my stopover was so long.
-Apart from the inside of a hotel room, I wanted to see the parts of Dubai I didn’t get to see the last time, specifically the old town of Dubai, the original if you want.
+This time I got offered a hotel with a meal included by Emirates, since my stopover was so long.
+Apart from the inside of a hotel room, I wanted to see the parts of Dubai I didn’t get to see last time, specifically the old town of Dubai: the original if you want.

-Since the last time, I ate a doughnut and a burger, this time I opted for a food tour within the old town of Dubai.
+Since last time I ate a doughnut and a burger, this time I opted for a food tour within the old town of Dubai to broaden my food horizon.

 This post contains affiliate links to things like tours and hotels.
 These help me earn a small commission at no additional charge to you.
 Every affiliate link is marked with a *.